Pence won't say if he agrees with Trump

-(CNN)Vice President Mike Pence avoided directly answering a reporter's question about whether he thought, like President Donald Trump, that there were "good people on both sides" who participated in the Charlottesville, Virginia, protests over the weekend that resulted in the death of one woman.
+(CNN)Vice President Mike Pence avoided directly answering a reporter's question about whether he thought, like President Donald Trump, that there were "very fine people on both sides" who participated in the Charlottesville, Virginia, protests over the weekend that resulted in the death of one woman.

 "What happened in Charlottesville was a tragedy, and the President has been clear on this tragedy and so have I. I spoke at length about this heartbreaking situation on Sunday night in Colombia, and I stand with the President," he said during a joint statement with the President of Chile, Michelle Bachelet.

-Note: CORRECTION: This story has been updated to accurately quote President Donald Trump, who said on Tuesday there were "very fine people on both sides" in Charlottesville.